josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/app.component.html (outlets)" path="router/src/app/app.component.4.html" region="outlets"></code-example>

-That's where a popup goes, once you learn how to route a popup component to it.
+That is where a popup goes, once you learn how to route a popup component to it.

 <a id="secondary-routes"></a>